TencentCloud/chat-uikit-flutter/tencent_cloud_chat/README.md

-# Tencent Cloud Chat UIKit
+# Tencent Cloud Chat UIKit V2

-Welcome to the brand new Flutter Chat UIKit developed by Tencent Cloud Chat.
-We're excited to introduce this completely redesigned and redeveloped toolkit, built from the ground up, two years after the release of our previous version, tim_ui_kit.
+Welcome to the brand new Flutter Chat UIKit V2 developed by Tencent Cloud Chat.
+We're excited to introduce this completely redesigned and redeveloped toolkit, built from the ground up, two years after the release of our previous version, [tencent_cloud_chat_uikit](https://pub.dev/packages/tencent_cloud_chat_uikit) (named [tim_ui_kit](https://pub.dev/packages/tim_ui_kit) previously).

 Our new Flutter Chat UIKit is designed to provide developers with a comprehensive set of tools to create feature-rich chat applications with ease.